GZTipDM/TipDM/frontend/README.md

-# Before starting you must start the forntend and mock-oauth-server
+# Before starting you must start the backend and mock-oauth-server

 # tipdm-webapp